peteroupc/peteroupc.github.io/randomfunc.md

 However, this is an ideal assumption which is hard if not impossible to achieve in practice.

-Indeed, most applications make use of _pseudorandom number generators_ (PRNGs), which are algorithms that produce _random-behaving_ numbers, that is, numbers that simulate the ideal "source of random numbers" mentioned above.
+Indeed, most applications make use of _pseudorandom number generators_ (PRNGs), which are algorithms that produce _random-behaving_ numbers, that is, numbers that simulate the ideal "source of random numbers" mentioned earlier.
 As a result, the performance and quality of the methods on this page will depend in practice on the quality of the PRNG (or other generator of random-behaving numbers) even if they don't in theory.

 The "source of random numbers" can be simulated by a wide range of devices and programs, including PRNGs, so-called &quot;true random number generators&quot;, and application programming interfaces (APIs) that provide uniform random-behaving numbers to applications.
 An application ought to choose devices or programs that simulate the "source of random numbers" well enough for its purposes, including in terms of their statistical quality,  "unguessability", or both.
 However, it is outside this document's scope to give further advice on this choice.